50 Unexpected Benefits of Cannabis (you might not know)

 31. It Can Lower Your Blood Pressure

 Smoking and low blood pressure are rarely synonymous.
 Thankfully there are several other ways to ingest cannabis, which can help with hypertension and other blood pressure issues.
+Although if you have serious heart issues, caution is advised because we still have a lot to learn about cannabis and the heart.

 32. It’ll Calm Your Panic Attacks